gyunini/os_2022/README.md

 ### Submission / Grading

 - Use [PAsubmit](https://sslab.ajou.ac.kr/pasubmit) for submission
   - 550 pts + 10 pts
   - You can submit up to **30** times.
   - The details of some testcase results are hidden and you can only check the final decision (i.e., pass/fail);

 - Code: ***pa2.c*** (500 pts)
   - SJF scheduler: 20pts (tested using `multi`)
   - SRTF scheduler: 50pts (`multi`);
   - RR scheduler:  50pts (`multi` and `prio`)
   - Priority scheduler: 60pts (`prio` and `resources-prio`)
   - Priority scheduler + aging: 100pts (`prio`)
   - Priority scheduler + PCP: 70pts (`resources-basic`)
   - Priority scheduler + PIP: 150pts (`resources-adv1` and `resources-adv2`)

 - Document: One PDF document (50 pts) including;
   - Description how **each** scheduling policy is implemented
     - Do not explain the code itself.
 Instead, focus on explaining your idea and approach.
     - Please, do not put screenshots of your code.
   - Show how the priorities of processes are changed over time for aging and PIP.
     - Use `prio` testcase for PA scheduler, and `resources-adv2` for PIP.
+    - Explain for each tick.
     - Explain to the 12nd tick.
+    - DO NOT copy-paste the output of this program.
   - Lesson learned
     - No need recite what is explained in the class.
   - No more than **five** pages

 - Git repository (10 pts)
   - Register http URL and with a deploy token and password.
   - Start the repository by cloning this repository.
   - Make sure the token is valid through November 9 (due + 3 slip days + 1 extra day)

 - *WILL NOT ANSWER THE QUESTIONS ABOUT THOSE ALREADY SPECIFIED ON THE HANDOUT.*
 - *QUESTIONS OVER EMAIL WILL BE IGNORED UNLESS IT CONCERNS YOUR PRIVACY.*